Increase Bone Density and Maintain Strong, Healthy Bones

 — Avoid pasteurized dairy.
 Yep, you read that correctly.
 Many people believe milk and dairy products are the best sources of calcium, and that dairy is a must for strong bones and preventing osteoporosis.
 Nothing could be further from the truth.
 Did you know that fracture rates are significantly higher for those that drink 3 or more cups of milk daily?
 Over an 18 year period, 190,000 men & women were evaluated, and studies concluded, “Neither milk nor a high-calcium diet reduces osteoporosis.”

-— Nutrient-dense leafy greens and dark green vegetables every day.
+— Nutrient-dense leafy greens, plants and dark green vegetables every day.
 Leafy greens such as kale, dandelion, mustard greens, spinach, collard greens and other dark leafy greens contain much higher calcium values than diary products.
 Just one cup of collard greens contacins 350mg of calcium!

 — Foods high in oxalates (soy, wheat, strawberries, beer, nuts, sweet potatoes, walnuts, beets, spinach) can bind to calcium in the GI tract, increase risk of kidney stones and can prevent absorption of important minerals such as calcium, magnesium, zinc and iron.
 Steaming, soaking or sautéing help to reduce the oxalic acid.